Brian Bruney: New York Yankees

-Bruney was later signed as a minor league free agent by the New York Yankees.
+After he was released by the Diamondbacks, he went two months without playing.
+His confidence shaken, Bruney considered giving up baseball.
+He was signed as a minor league free agent by the New York Yankees.
 Bruney pitched for the Triple-A Columbus Clippers until being recalled by the Yankees.
 Armed with an upper-90s fastball, mid-80s curveball and an aggressive approach, Bruney quickly established himself as one of the better relief pitchers in the Yankees' bullpen.
-Bruney finished 2006 with a 1–1 record and a 0.87 ERA in 19 games (20.2 innings).
+Bruney finished 2006 with a 1–1 record and a 0.87 ERA in 20.2 innings over 19 games.
+He was on the playoff roster for the 2006 American League Division Series against the Detroit Tigers.